rcls/discus/docs/README.md

 accumulator bus may be used by external circuitry, and the `IN` strobe line is asserted.

-Not all bits are decoded; there are aliases.
+Not all bits are decoded; 0x50 to 0x57 are aliases.

 ### `MEM` prefix : `010111rr`